Sonoma County wineries upgrade worker safety to keep virus away during harvest

 Winemakers are running checks on cluster counts on the grapevines that will determine yields.
 And vineyard farmworkers are removing leaves from vines to get the right amount of sun on the fruit to make it most favorable.

 “You’re seeing a lot of face masks.
-You’re seeing a lot of protection so that people are really not jumping in contact with each other much,” said Adam Lee, owner of Clarice Wine Co., who also assists with Siduri Wines he started and later sold to Jackson Family Wines.
+You’re seeing a lot of protection so that people are really not jumping in contact with each other much,” said Adam Lee, owner of Clarice Wine Co., who also assists with Siduri Wines, which he started and later sold to Jackson Family Wines.

 Earlier this spring, Lee conducted wine blending for Siduri with its winemaker Matt Revelette, while social distancing in different rooms.
 “By and large it has been working,” Lee said.